The Burway

 The Burway is a dangerously steep drive in Shropshire

-The Burway is the name of a very demanding drive located in the Shropshire county of the West Midlands region of England.
+The Burway is the name of a very demanding drive located in Shropshire county, England.

 Can you drive up the Long Mynd?

-Tucked away above Cardingmill Valley, the road is totally paved and pretty narrow.
-It climbs up to the top of Long Mynd, a mountain plateau at an elevation of 488m (1,601ft) above the sea level.
-From the top you can take in fantastic views across Shropshire and beyond.
+The road is entirely paved and quite narrow.
+It climbs up to the top of Long Mynd, a mountain plateau at an elevation of 488m (1,601ft) above sea level.
+From the top, you can take in fantastic views across Shropshire and beyond.

 How is the Burway?

-The road is pretty narrow, steep (up to 20%) so inexperienced drivers are cautioned not to drive this road in any condition as it is single track.
+The road is pretty narrow and steep (up to 20%), so inexperienced drivers are cautioned not to drive on this road under any condition, as it is a single track.
 It’s certainly not for the faint-hearted.
-Drivers face a sheer drop down the hillside on one side and the road is just wide enough for one car in places.
+Drivers face a sheer drop down the hillside on one side, and the road is just wide enough for one car in places.
 It’s unsuitable for caravans.
 The drop overlooking the valley is quite insane with no barrier protection at all.
-Drivers face a sheer drop down the hillside on one side and the road is just wide enough for one car in places.
-It’s a very narrow high shelf road intimidating to beginners, or those not fond of heights.
+Drivers face a sheer drop down the hillside on one side, and the road is just wide enough for one car in places.
+It’s a very narrow high shelf road intimidating to beginners or those not fond of heights.

 How long is the Burway?